Reviewable/Reviewable/docs/discussions.md

 The directives you can use are **±label**, **±milestone**, **±@username** (for assignees) and **±reviewer:@username** (for requested reviewers).
 Reviewable will warn you about invalid assignees or reviewers — either directly or via email if necessary — but not about bad labels or milestones since false positives are too common there.

+{:.important}
-!> For email and GitHub comments, if the repo is not connected then directives won't take effect until somebody visits the review in Reviewable.
+For email and GitHub comments, if the repo is not connected then directives won't take effect until somebody visits the review in Reviewable.
 Editing directives in a previously sent message won't work either.

 ### Replying via email or on GitHub